 Fair disclosure: I did see Ichiro hit one out live and in person once upon a time.
 I took my son (then ten years old) to see the Angels against the Mariners, 31 July 2004.
 Early in the game, my son hollered “Hit a home run, Vladimir Guerrero!” when the Hall of Famer led off the bottom of the fourth—and Vlad the Impaler did exactly that, hitting Travis Blackley’s 3-1 service over the left field fence.
 By the top of the ninth the Angels led 7-6 and Ichiro led off against the Angels’ veteran then-closer Troy Percival.

 Bryan wasn’t about to root for Ichiro no matter how good he knew Ichiro was, of course, being the die-hard Angel fan he still is.
 But this time he jolted with the entire ballpark when that swing hit Percival’s first pitch into the right field bleachers.
 Even Bryan was impressed, hollering wildly just for the thrill of seeing such an unlikely bomb.
-And after Ichiro crossed the plate, Bryan asked if we could amble down from the upper deck to get a choice seat, maybe, behind the left field bullpens.
+And after Ichiro crossed the plate, with extra innings looming, Bryan asked if we could amble down from the upper deck to get a choice seat, maybe, behind the left field bullpens.

 With a lot of the crowd beginning to pour out of the ballpark I thought, well, why not?
 Except that the crowd leaving the ballpark was thick enough to take us two innings to get to that portion down below.
 Somewhere in there, Bret Boone singled Ichiro home in the top of the eleventh to put the Mariners up, 8-7, as we were told upon arrival down below.